Home/NBA

 USA Today via Reuters

-The mural is the same as the last two which was in a Downtown LA location.
-It depicts featuring both Bryant and his daughter, Gigi in Lakers jerseys and the words, ‘Mambas Forever.’
+The mural is the same as the last two, which were in a Downtown LA location.
+It features both Bryant and his daughter, Gigi, in Lakers jerseys and the words, ‘Mambas Forever.’
 Previously, Palsino had decided to move the mural’s location.
 This one’s location is currently not known.

 ADVERTISEMENT